Anon-Planet/thgtoa/docs/guide/index.md

 ## Your CPU { #cpu }

-All modern CPUs[^102] are now integrating hidden management platforms such as the now infamous Intel Management Engine[^103] and the AMD Platform Security Processor[^104].
+All modern CPUs[^102] are now integrating hidden management platforms such as the now infamous Intel Management Engine (IME)[^103] and the AMD Platform Security Processor (PSP)[^104].

 Those management platforms are small operating systems running directly on your CPU as long as they have power.
-These systems have full access to your computer's network and could be accessed by an adversary to de-anonymize you in various ways (using direct access or using malware for instance) as shown in this enlightening video: BlackHat, How to Hack a Turned-Off Computer, or Running Unsigned Code in Intel Management Engine <https://www.youtube.com/watch?v=9fhNokIgBMU> <sup>[[Invidious]](https://yewtu.be/watch?v=mYsTBPqbya8)</sup>.
+These systems have full access to your computer's network and could be accessed by an adversary to de-anonymize you in various ways (using direct access or using malware for instance) as shown in this enlightening video: BlackHat, How to Hack a Turned-Off Computer, or Running Unsigned Code in IME <https://www.youtube.com/watch?v=9fhNokIgBMU> <sup>[[Invidious]](https://yewtu.be/watch?v=mYsTBPqbya8)</sup>.

 These have already been affected by several security vulnerabilities in the past[^105] that allowed malware to gain control of target systems.
 These are also accused by many privacy actors including the EFF and Libreboot of being a backdoor into any system[^106].

-There are some not so straightforward ways[^107] to disable the Intel IME on some CPUs and you should do so if you can.
+There are some not so straightforward ways[^107] to disable the IME on some CPUs and you should do so if you can.
 For some AMD laptops, you can disable it within the BIOS settings by disabling PSP.

 Note that, to AMD's defense, there were no security vulnerabilities found for ASP and no backdoors either.
 See <https://www.youtube.com/watch?v=bKH5nGLgi08&t=2834s> <sup>[[Invidious]](https://yewtu.be/watch?v=bKH5nGLgi08&t=2834s)</sup>.
-In addition, AMD PSP does not provide any remote management capabilities contrary to Intel IME.
+In addition, AMD PSP does not provide any remote management capabilities contrary to IME.

 If you are feeling a bit more adventurous, you could install your own BIOS using Coreboot[^108] or Libreboot (a distribution of Coreboot) if your laptop supports it.
 Coreboot allows you to add your own microcode or other firmware blobs in order for the machine to function, but this is based upon user choice, and as of Dec 2022, Libreboot has adopted a similar pragmatic approach in order to support newer devices in the Coreboot tree.
 (Thanks, kind Anon who corrected previous information in this paragraph.)